Mark Melford: Dramatic author

 He began writing and performing poems, songs, plays and recitations as a Portsmouth schoolboy.
 As an established author his plays were reputedly swiftly written in an almost indecipherable hand; his manuscripts were never revised, and went to the typewriter as written.

-Around 1883 he became actor-manager of Mark Melford's Comedy Company, later known as Mark Melford and Company.
+Around 1883 he became actor-manager of Melford's Comedy Company, later known as Melford and Company.
 The company performed his own plays, and he claimed that his tours with Kleptomania, Flying from Justice, Secrets of the Police, were all great financial successes.
 In 1886, he sold the rights to Turned Up to Willie Edouin for 25 pounds and a royalty of one pound per performance.
 Turned Up was performed as far afield as Perth in Western Australia and was later made into a film called Who's Your Father.

 Some of his works dealt with serious topics, but were usually seen through the prism of comedy, and not always sympathetically.
 Kleptomania: A Farcical Comedy in Three Acts, first performed in 1888, "lampooned the concept of kleptomania and the wealthy women who supposedly suffered from the disorder."

 He wrote at least one other farce based on a mental disorder, A Screw Loose, in 1893; and also a drama in four acts called The Maelstrom about a homicidal maniac.
 Originally titled A Hidden Terror the play was performed in London at the Shaftesbury Theatre in 1892, to mixed reviews.
 The Era wrote "The Maelstrom is decidedly a remarkable play; and though ... we do not believe that there is much 'money in it' for London; we must give to the author the credit due to daring and fertility."
 But The People newspaper severely criticised the play.
-In response Mark Melford brought an action for libel against the newspaper and won damages of £50.
+In response Melford brought an action for libel against the newspaper and won damages of £50.
 William Moy Thomas in his review of A Screw Loose in The Graphic wrote "Lunacy as a basis of farce is obviously a material that may easily be made offensive; but Mr Melford handles it with such excellent discretion and keeps the humorous side of things so constantly in view throughout the genuinely comic imbroglio, that his audience are always in good humour."

-The "frivolously farcical comedy" Frivolity was written by Mark Melford for The Leopolds, a family of performing acrobats.
+The "frivolously farcical comedy" Frivolity was written by Melford for The Leopolds, a family of performing acrobats.
 The troupe's gymnastic and musical abilities were melded into a story line involving an elopement, some students, a pursuit to France and some lively adventures in Paris.
 The play was first performed in Liverpool in 1893 and The Leopolds toured with an "embroidered" version of it for at least ten years.
 Turned Up, 1886, was arguably his most successful work.
 Jeffrey H. Huberman says that the play's "combination of standard stereotypes, at least one unforgettable eccentric, and some of the wildest act-ending spectacle ever, helped to make Turned Up one of the most popular plays of the genre."